MQA Audio Technology - A Revolution in Digital Audio?

 - Software, such as the desktop versions of TIDAL, Audirvana Plus 3 and, soon, Roon can perform the first 'unfold' of the MQA file, unpacking the file to a maximum of twice the base sample rate.

 - Hardware 'renderers' can then complete the 'unfolding' of the file.
 Rendering must be done by hardware since it's custom matched to the DAC.
-AudioQuest's DragonFly DACs can be upgraded to an MQA renderer with the soon-to-be released firmware update.
+AudioQuest's DragonFly DACs can be upgraded to an MQA renderer with this firmware update.

 - Full decoding can also be achieved with hardware only, using an MQA compatible DAC such as those in the Pioneer XDP-100 and Onkyo DP-X1 digital audio players.